lis-press/greeb-bot/WORKFLOWY.md

 WorkFlowy doesn't have official API but we can use internal methods, used on FrontEnd.

-In this doc I will show how to use it, will use `curl` + `gron` in order to demonstrate examples.
+In this doc I will show how to use it, will use `curl` in order to demonstrate examples.

 ## Authorization